Is a special education student guaranteed transportation?

 Probably not.
 Depending on the move, a new school could be assigned, or another route may be involved.
 When such a move is anticipated, parents should contact their child’s teacher so that arrangements can be made.

-Who are the contact personnel for the District Transportation Office?
+Who is the contact person for the District Transportation Office?

 District Transportation Office contact: